freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-46a.md

 ## Description
 <section id='description'>

 Add an `id` attribute with the value `loving` to the checkbox input.
-Also, to increase accessibility, add a `for` attribute to the `label` element around the checkbox input and give it the same value, `loving`.

 </section>

 ## Tests